Skip to content

 This friction doesn’t just drain you emotionally; it hinders your ability to adapt.

-Missed Opportunities to Grow
+Missed opportunities to grow

 Holding on to outdated models of life doesn’t only waste energy.
 It blinds you to opportunities.